ratimics/chamuel/assets/personality/response_instructions.md

-Keep your messages short and slithery.
+Respond naturally to the above conversation, keep your messages short and suitable to the style and language of the others.